kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter2.md

 ```

 `@instructions`
 In this step, you will actually run a Random Forest Classifier algorithm.
 After instantiating the RandomForestClassifier class, run the `.fit(X,y)` method.
 You should use the training subset to perform this `.fit(X,y)` method.
-The first parameter in the fit method will be the feature training set (`X-train`), the second parameter needs to be the outcome variable i.e. `y_train`.
+The first parameter in the fit method will be the feature training set (`X_train`), the second parameter needs to be the outcome variable i.e. `y_train`.
 In a last step, you will use the classifier to predict the values of the test subset.

 `@hint`